Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 allow me to jump to any conclusions, I wanted to highlight this particular connection before we proceed forward!
 I hope this can inspire some other brilliant enigmaneers to explore these bridges.

+    tl;dr - what could be God's error correction scheme?

 ### Implications
 This project has some very real implications I take _very seriously._  Most importantly, it completely flips the entire concept of _streaming information!_  If an entire movie can be synthesized on the target device using a